WA boasts an amazing line up of spectacular natural events and attractions.

 September - April

 Perth's warm waters are home to the playful bottlenose dolphin and from September to April you can swim with them in the protected bays and islands of Rockingham - home to over 260 wild dolphins.
-With Rockingham Wild Encounters you'll be taken on a unique experience by crew using underwater aqua scooters to glide effortlessly amongst the dolphins.
+With Perth Wild Encounters you'll be taken on a unique experience by crew using underwater aqua scooters to glide effortlessly amongst the dolphins.

 September - April

 Seal Island in the Shoalwater Marine Park is one of the many natural wonders of the Perth region.
 Paddling a sea kayak is a unique and wonderful way to explore Penguin & Seal Islands and get a close up, water level view of the local wildlife.
 Experience the many extraordinary species of birds and marine life in their natural habitat.
-Guided kayak tours are conducted by Rockingham Wildlife Encounters and Capricon Seakayaking.
+Guided kayak tours are conducted by Perth Wildlife Encounters and Capricon Seakayaking.

 September - June

 Fairy Penguins can be found swimming freely in the Shoalwater Marine Park in Rockingham.
-Rockingham Wild Encounters operate an hourly ferry service to Penguin Island - home to WA's larges colony of fairy penguins.
+Perth Wild Encounters operate an hourly ferry service to Penguin Island - home to WA's larges colony of fairy penguins.
 Get up close and learn all about the penguins at the Discovery Centre with three penguin feeding session daily.
 Capricorn Sea Kayaking take groups on a kayak adventure to Seal and Penguin Islands.